Bill Alexander (American politician): Career

 He subsequently clerked for Judge Marion S. Boyd of the United States District Court for the Western District of Tennessee.
 He served in the U.S. Army JAG Corps.

 Alexander practiced law in Memphis and Osceola, was a commissioner on the Arkansas Waterways Commission, and secretary of the Osceola Port Authority.

+Congress

-He was elected as a Democrat from Arkansas's 1st congressional district in 1968, succeeding thirty-year incumbent Ezekiel C. "Took" Gathings, who retired, and would subsequently be reelected eleven additional time.
+He was elected as a Democrat from Arkansas's 1st congressional district in 1968, succeeding thirty-year incumbent Ezekiel C. "Took" Gathings, who retired, and would subsequently be reelected eleven additional times.
 In the House, he served in the Democratic leadership as Chief Deputy Majority Whip from 1981 to 1987, and was a member of the House Appropriations Committee, where he was active on issues involving agriculture, energy and foreign trade.

 In 1992, the Arkansas Democrat-Gazette published a story accusing Alexander of misusing campaign funds, although these transactions were later found to be legal.
 Nonetheless, he was defeated for re-nomination by a wide margin by Blanche Lambert (later to be known as Blanche Lincoln), a former staff assistant to Alexander, who went on to win the general election in November.

+Retirement

 Alexander and his wife, Debi Alexander, today live in Reston, Virginia.
-They have two children, William Phillips Alexander and Ashely Semmes Alexander.
+They have two children, William Phillips Alexander and Natasha Alexander.